 There were also two judges appointed to the Baltimore County Circuit Court and a District Court judge in Carroll County.

 - Michael Thurston Pate, a former prosecutor that has a general practice in Towson, to Baltimore County Circuit Court

 - Kimberly Michelle Thomas, an estate lawyer in Baltimore City, to the Baltimore County Circuit Court

 - Brian David Green, an assistant public defender in Carroll County, to the Carroll County District Court.

 This post has been updated on October 30, 2014, just days before the Brown-Hogan battle to replace Governor O’Malley.
 This is a decent time to look back and consider the judges the Governor has selected.
 In the long run of history, it might be the most lasting impact that O’Malley has.

-I think O’Malley ultimately did a great job of picking judges.
+I think O’Malley ultimately did a good job of picking judges.
+[2018 Update: Truth is Governor Hogan has also been quite good.)
 Would the plaintiffs’ bar had preferred it if he had selected judges with more personal injury experience, especially on the plaintiffs’ side?
 Absolutely.
 But, first, I’m not sure that there are that many qualified personal injury lawyers applying for the bench to choose from in the first place.
 It is a real life change on many different levels to become a judge.

-I also do not think that being a personal injury lawyer means your heart is pro victim.
-Many people just do this for a living and have personal view that contradict what you would expect a lawyer to be.
+I also do not think that being a personal injury lawyer means your heart is pro-victim.
+Many people just do this for a living and have a personal view that contradicts what you would expect a lawyer to be.
 I know that plaintiffs’ lawyers always love having another plaintiffs’ lawyer as their judge, mediator or arbitrator.
 I do not think the results necessarily support this belief.